The War of the Pacific (1879-1883), also called the War of the Saltpeter, pitted the Republic of Chile

 (Not to be confused with the War of Independence), Chile had been arming itself, gaining indirect support of the British, the Germans and the French, which were the one who sold the weapons and the ironclads to them, due to the desire of Chile's ruling class to seize control of the lands in the north, thus creating the tension between Chile and Bolivia, since at the time Bolivia controlled the strip of coast north of Chile.

 After the situation between the Bolivian and Chilean governments started to go awry, Peru sent a diplomatic mission to try to resolve the problem peacefully, also hoping for time to properly arm itself in case a war started.
-Unfortunately, the countries supplying the weapons and ships (i.e. France, Germany, Britain) had already chosen a side, and were not willing to sell Peru anything (The last part is loser whining, by the way USA supported Peru).
+Unfortunately, the countries supplying the weapons and ships (i.e. France, Germany, Britain) had already chosen a side, and were not willing to sell Peru anything.
 To make things worse, the diplomatic mission turned out to be a failure, for Chile was determined to go to war.

 The Naval phase